One of the most common reporting challenges companies face is balancing Headcount over time by adding and subtracting Hires and Terminations.

 One Model’s List Report Feature: Easy Identification of the Discrepancy

-One Model’s tool has a unique feature that eliminates all of these problems and makes the reconciliation process very easy.
+The One Model platform has a unique feature that eliminates all of these problems and makes the reconciliation process very easy.
 This feature is called List Reports.
 In One Model, a user can take a metric and then look within it to find the data points that are causing the discrepancies.

 In the example of Company A, where it appeared that there were discrepancies in the December and January headcounts, the analyst creates a List Report that includes the Headcount Reconciliation Metric, Worker Number and Name of every individual accounted for in that period.
 Any individual whose status changed during the time period but was not properly accounted for in the reconciliation process would be flagged as a + or - in the Headcount Reconciliation column.
 The List Report can then be filtered to show only those individuals whose records are the cause of the apparent accounting error.

 In the example of Company A above, there was a net discrepancy of one for the month of December.
 By exporting the data and filtering out the 0s, only one record had a +1 in December: